-Heather Graham, 50, Sizzles In Black Leather Miniskirt And Stockings: ‘Felt Cute…Might Delete Later’
+Heather Graham, 50, Sizzles In Black Leather Miniskirt And Stockings: 'Felt Cute...Might Delete Later'

-Heather Graham delighted her 333,000 Instagram followers with her most recent update on Tuesday evening, in which she posed for a mirror selfie while wearing a classic black ensemble that beautifully displayed her slender figure.
-Over 10,000 fans hit the “like” button in the first hour after the post was uploaded.
+Heather Graham delighted her 333,000 Instagram followers with her most recent update on Tuesday, in which she posed for a mirror selfie while wearing a classic black ensemble that beautifully displayed her slender figure.
+Over 10,000 fans hit the like button in the first hour after the post was uploaded.

-The stood facing the camera and backed far enough away from the mirror in front of her to capture a full-body reflection.
-She wore a tight-fitting black sweater tucked into a sultry leather miniskirt that ended several inches above the middle of her slender thighs.

 She finished off the outfit with sheer black stockings and high-heeled ankle boots that accentuated the length of her legs.

-The rest of Heather’s appearance matched her polished attire.
-Long, dark lashes framed her huge eyes, and the lighting emphasized her killer cheekbones and rosy lips.
+The rest of Heather's appearance matched her polished attire.
+Long dark lashes framed her huge eyes and the lighting emphasized her killer cheekbones and rosy lips.
 Her honey-blond hair was parted slightly off-center, framing her face as her locks fell over her shoulders in loose waves.

-The star from License to Drive and Swingers posed with her hips cocked to one side and her left leg extended forward, with most of her weight on her back leg.
-She held her phone far out to one side, skillfully managing not to block out any portion of her reflection with the device.
-Her right hand was draped around her waist.
+The License to Drive and Swingers star posed with her hips cocked to one side and her left leg extended forward, placing most of her weight on her back leg.
+She held her phone far out to one side, skillfully managing not to block any portion of her reflection with the device.
+Her right hand was perched on her hip.

 Heather posed in a narrow, well-lit room with a cushioned bench flanking one side of the background, upon which a leather handbag appeared to be placed.